Remote debug Android devices

 Figure 2.
 The Discover USB Devices checkbox is enabled

 Connect your Android device directly to your development machine using a USB cable.
+Your Android device may ask you to confirm that you trust this computer.
 The first time you do this, you usually see that DevTools has detected an offline device.
 If you see the model name of your Android device, then DevTools has successfully established the connection to your device.
 Continue to Step 2.

 Figure 3.
 The Remote Target has successfully detected an offline device that is pending authorization